the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ## Related Work and Activities

 The challenges of understanding the current state of skills within the research software community and related areas, as well as identifying required competencies, developing training pathways and providing training materials are areas that are being looked at and addressed by various groups and projects.
-In this section we highlight some of these other projects and activities.
+In this section, we highlight some of these other projects and activities.

 ### Identifying skills and pathways